The Prophet’s Methodologies in Da`wah

 5. Connect people to the truth and do not connect them to individuals and personalities

-It is said, ‘truth is not known by men, rather men are know by the truth.’
+It is said, ‘truth is not known men, rather men are know the truth.’

 Therefore let the call of a Muslim preacher be to connect people to the truth, to Allah and to His religion.
 We shouldn’t connect the people to a specific personality, a particular group or party.
 Rather the connection should be to the sacred texts of the Qur’an and the Sunnah.
 This is because, Islamic personalities and groups can – and will – make mistakes and err; however the Sacred Texts of the Qur’an and Sunnah can never err.